robosac333/Weni_Chatbot/README.md

 # Weni_Chatbot
 Created an AI Agent using AWS Bedrock, capable of automatically creating other agents from an API documentation.

+## Overview
+The current setup uses the Claude 3 Sonnet Bedrock model to generate the child agent.

+The child agent is able to call the OpenWeatherMap API to get the current weather data for a city.
+It makes different api calls referring to the API documentation for the current weather data.

+The Claude Mother agent has been prompt engineered to generate an executable python code with no errors.
+It writes the code to a file called child_agent.py which can be executed using simple python commands to get the weather data for a city.

+Currently, I am configuring the app to just write the child agent to a file and not execute it so that the invigilator can execute the code and test the weather agent.

 ## Steps
 1. Create a conda environment
 ```